 These Paleo almond low carb crackers are great with dips and the perfect accompaniment to a cheeseboard (or a glass of wine).
 They are gluten free, Keto and use only 4 basic ingredients!

 A good crunch gets me excited.
 When you bake grain free, a really decent crunch can be hard to achieve.
-But these paleo low carb crackers, they’re so crunchy you can hear it next door.
-For reals!
+But these paleo low carb crackers, they're so crunchy you can hear it next door!

 This is exactly where these Paleo low carb crackers come in.
-You guessed it, they’re made with almond flour!
+I made them with almond flour!

 In this one, the basic ingredients are almond flour and eggs.
 You can then add sea salt and pepper.
 And if you really want to push the boat out, sprinkle parmesan on top.
 That's it!

-Here’s the really important thing: you can make low carb crackers with either almond flour or with ground blanched almonds.
-Both variants taste great.
+You can make low carb crackers with either almond flour or with ground blanched almonds.

 You have to change the amount of egg you use.
 Almond flour requires 1 egg per cup of flour (or per 100g), ground almonds, which have a coarser texture, only need 1 egg per 2 cups (200g).

-What is the difference between almond flour and straight-up ground almonds/almond meal?
+What is the difference between almond flour and ground almonds/almond meal?

 The "ground almonds" you find in British supermarkets are blanched - almonds without their skins.
 The texture is still coarse.
 If you have a food processor, you can easily make your own.

-Proper almond flour is much, MUCH more finely ground, which makes baked goods fluffier and resemble the texture you get from baking with wheat.
+Proper almond flour is very fine and absorbs more liquid.
 There are big differences in the texture of the various almond flour brands, so try a few different ones to see which is your favourite.